Gilt-TNR/Gilt-TNR/README.md

 Parameters in a configuration file can be appended or overriden by providing more command line arguments after the `-y` flag.
 Each argument should be a string, that could be added as a line to the YAML file.
 The various parameters that can be used are defined in the beginning of the scripts and in the docstrings in the main algorithm files.

+The code makes significant use of lower level tools from the three packages that it has as submodules: `tensors`, `ncon` and `tntools`. `tensors` is a library for implementing basic tensor operations, such as decompositions and contractions.
+The key benefit over numpy's `ndarray`s (which it uses under the hood) is that `tensors` supports tensors with internal Abelian symmetries (see https://arxiv.org/abs/1008.4774). `ncon` is a Python implementation of the NCon function, as described here: https://arxiv.org/abs/1402.0939. `tntools` is a collection of miscellaneous tools useful when working with tensor network algorithms.
+See the repositories themselves for more documentation.

+Note that all the actual running of the coarse-graining algorithms, and generating coarse-grained tensors, happens using a module called `tntools.datadispenser`.
+The user interface is mainly through the function `datadispenser.get_data`, for which usage examples can be seen in the `_test.py` and `_envspec.py` scripts.
+The idea is that the user specifies the type of data (typically just `A`, which is used as the name for coarse-grained tensors as in the paper, or `As` for the algorithms were several A tensors are needed, such as GiltTNR3D) and the parameters for creating this data (in a dictionary). `datadispenser` then generates this data, and stores it on disk, so that the next time the same data is requested, `datadispenser` just finds it on the disk and returns it from there.
+Note that if one edits the code, either the old data should be purged, or the version number of the algorithm should be changed, so that `datadispenser` knows the regenerate all data that is requested.
+See the docstring for `datadispenser` and its functions for more details.